 Financial literacy is a first responder wellness program that is missing in most of our employee wellness classes.

 Fast forward 10 years, and I have committed most of my free time to run this blog and coach first responders on how to make their money work for them rather than working for their money.

-Since I began, I have been featured on MarketWatch, Forbes, Fox Business, Experian, MSN, Ladders, and USA Today.
-By focusing on providing easy-to-understand personal finance information to first responders, I have been able to help many of my brothers and sisters get out of debt and build wealth – even on a public servant salary!
+Since I began, we have been featured on MarketWatch, Forbes, Fox Business, Experian, MSN, Ladders, and USA Today.
+By focusing on providing easy-to-understand personal finance information to first responders, we have been able to help many of our brothers and sisters get out of debt and build wealth – even on a public servant salary!